mcl1080/Box_Pattern_Generator/README.md

 The script generates an SVG file with:

 - A complete cutting template for a box with tabs and flaps
-- Length sides have extended tabs for better structural integrity
+- Length sides have extended tabs for closure clearance
-- A tapered closure flap
+- A tapered flap to glue the box closed
 - Green highlights on lines that overlap (folding guide)
 - Dimensions adjusted to ensure the internal box size matches your requirements